Variational Learning of Disentangled Representations: Experiments

 \subsubsection{Parametric model}

-\textbf{Data generating model:} Consider a model where the observed data $x$ is generated as a function of two latent variables $z$ and $w$, and $y$ are binary labels.
+\textbf{Data generating model:} Consider a model where the observed data $x$ is generated as a function of two latent variables $z$ and $w$, and $y$ is a binary label.
 Assume that the marginal distributions of the latent variables are given by $z\sim\mathcal{N}(0,1)$ and $w\sim\mathcal{N}(0,1)$, and that the data $x$ is generated as the sum of the two latent variables: $ x = z + w$.
 Since $z$ and $w$ are both drawn from $\mathcal{N}(0,1)$, it follows that $x \sim \mathcal{N}(0,2)$.
 Finally, assume that the binary label is determined by the sign of $w$: $y=1$ if $w > 0$, and $y=0$ otherwise.

 \textbf{Optimal disentanglement:} Given that $z$ and $w$ are independent and $x=z+w$, we have that $p(z\mid x) = \mathcal{N}\!\left(z;\frac{x}{2},\frac{1}{2}\right)$.
 Hence, given \(x\), the best estimate for \(z\) is $\frac{x}{2}$.
 Note that when ignoring the label $y$, the conditional distribution $p(w\mid x)$ is $p(w\mid x) = \mathcal{N}\!\left(w;\frac{x}{2},\frac{1}{2}\right)$.
 However, the observation of $y$ (which indicates whether \(w\) is positive or negative) truncates this distribution: